Querz/mcaselector/README.md

 Open the console or terminal on your OS.

 For Windows:
 * Hold `Shift` and Right-click on an empty space on your desktop and select `Open PowerShell here` (`Open Command window here` on Windows 8 and earlier).

 For MacOS:
 * Press `Cmd+Space`, type `Terminal` and press `Enter`.

 Type the command `java -version` and press `Enter`.
 If the output shows that your java command is linked to `java version "1.8.0"`, you can simply run MCA Selector through the console.

 For Windows and MacOS:
 * Type `java -jar ` (with a space at the end) and drag and drop the `mcaselector-1.15.4.jar` into the console and hit `Enter`.

 For Linux:
 * Run `java -jar <path to mcaselector-1.15.4.jar` where you replace everything in `<>`.

-If the output shows a Java version higher than Java 8, please find and download the appropriate JavaFX version from [Here](https://gluonhq.com/products/javafx/).
-If you know what to do, do it.
-If you don't, follow these steps:

 For Windows:
 * Download "JavaFX Windows SDK" for your Java version from [here](https://gluonhq.com/products/javafx/).
 * Unzip the `.zip`-file with your program of choice, then navigate into the unzipped folder.
 * Hold `Shift` and Right-click on an empty space in that folder and select `Open PowerShell window here` (`Open Command window here` on Windows 8 and earlier).
 Type `java --module-path ` (with a space at the end), then drag and drop the `lib`-folder into the console.
 Continue to type ` --add-modules ALL-MODULE-PATH -jar ` (with a space at the beginning and the end), then drag and drop the `mcaselector-1.15.4.jar` into the console and hit `Enter`.

 For MacOS:
 * Download "JavaFX Mac OS X SDK" for your Java version from [here](https://gluonhq.com/products/javafx/).
 * Double-click the `.zip`-file to unpack, then navigate into the unzipped folder.
 * Press `Cmd+Space`, type `Terminal` and press `Enter`.
 Type `java --module-path ` (with a space at the end), then drag and drop the `lib`-folder into the console.
 Continue to type `--add-modules ALL-MODULE-PATH -jar ` (with a space at the end), then drag and drop the `mcaselector-1.15.4.jar` into the console and hit `Enter`.

 For Linux:
 * Download "JavaFX Linux SDK" for your Java version from [here](https://gluonhq.com/products/javafx/).
 * Unzip the `.zip`-file with your program of choice.
 * Open the command prompt and run `java --module-path <path to unzipped folder>/lib --add-modules ALL-MODULE-PATH -jar <path to mcaselector-1.15.4.jar>` where you replace everything in `<>` with the appropriate paths.
 * Some distributions like AdoptOpenJDK (shipped with most Linux distributions) do not ship with JavaFX by default.
   On Debian, an open version of JavaFX is contained in the `openjfx` package.
 This or some other installation of JavaFX is required to run the `mcaselector-1.15.4.jar`.

 To avoid having to go through this process every time to start MCA Selector, the resulting command can be copied into a `.bat`-file on Windows or `.sh`-file on MacOS and Linux and can then be executed by double-clicking the `.bat`-file on Windows or running `sh <file>.sh` in the terminal / console on MacOS or Linux where `<file>` must be replaced by the name of the `.sh`-file.

 ---

 If none of these instructions work, apply "A brain" that you providently held ready after having read the "Requirements" section carefully.
 Or ask your question on [Discord](https://discord.gg/h942U8U).